Jazz Improvisation & Performance

 - Memorization of Standard Repertoire: 30%

-- What Is This Thing Called Love – DUE: the week of Monday, March 11, in rehearsal
+- What Is This Thing Called Love – DUE: Feb.
+28th, in rehearsal

-- For each song, memorize the lyrics, learn the melody, sing the root motion, outline the harmonic progression with ascending arpeggios, and improvise on the form.
+- For each song, memorize the lyrics (if applicable), learn the melody, sing the root motion, outline the harmonic progression with ascending arpeggios, and improvise on the form.

 - Solo Transcription: 20%